nrfconnect/sdk-nrf/doc/nrf/gs_programming.rst

          The Toolchain Manager dropdown menu options

 #.
 Go to the specific sample or application directory.
-      For example, to build the :ref:`at_client_sample` sample, run the following command to navigate to the sample directory:
+      For example, to build the :ref:`at_host_sample` sample, run the following command to navigate to the sample directory:

       .. code-block:: console

-         cd nrf/samples/nRF9160/at_client
+         cd nrf/samples/nRF9160/at_host

 #.
 Build the sample or application using the west command.